 We made up a sign about wrecking ball rules (before knocking anything down you need to get the builder’s permission, before knocking them down, ask an adult to be sure it’s safe, and so on) in case we had issues and needed to enforce rules.
 But we ended up not needing it as kids were managing things well.
 If you’re working with a group, use your judgment about what rules need to be established before playing to keep it fun and safe.

-A new pendulum plan – cardboard box towers: This year, we took an idea from Irresistible Ideas of tying the pendulum to the rafters, and using it to knock down tall towers of cereal boxes.
-We didn’t have rafters, so we built a PVC frame.
+You could take an idea from Irresistible Ideas of tying the pendulum to the rafters, and using it to knock down tall towers of cereal boxes.
+We don’t have rafters, so we built a PVC frame.
 For our wrecking ball, we wanted something that was heavy enough it would knock down the boxes, but not so hard that it would hurt if it hit someone.
-(So, a baseball in a nylon was not a good idea, we thought.
-And we weren’t sure the tennis ball in a nylon would be heavy enough.
-We used a one-liter plastic bottle, filled 2/3 of the way with water.)
-We’d set the water bottle on a platform (OK, a recycling bin turned upside down) while kids built a tower under the PVC frame, then they could pick up the water bottle, and let it swing.
+We used a one-liter plastic bottle, filled 2/3 of the way with water.
+We’d set the water bottle on a platform while kids built a tower under the PVC frame, then they could pick up the water bottle, and let it swing.
 This was popular with a wide variety of ages.
-The older kids and adults liked building the towers.
-The younger kids liked knocking them down.
+Especially the knocking them down part.

-Plastic cups.
-Probably our most popular activity of the day was building tall towers with red plastic cups, and then using a pull-back car to crash into them and knock them down.
-Advantages to this activity: it’s really cheap, the cups are almost infinitely re-useable (we only broke 2 out of 60 in four hours of play), children of all ages (and adults) can enjoy, and when the cups come crashing down on your head, they don’t hurt!
+Kids love building tall towers with red plastic cups, and then using a pull-back car to crash into them and knock them down.
+Advantages to this activity: it’s really cheap, the cups are almost infinitely re-useable (We typically only break 1 – 3 in two hours of rambunctious play), children of all ages (and adults) can enjoy, and when the cups come crashing down on your head, they don’t hurt!

 One of our older kids had built and crashed lots of towers.
 So we challenged her.
 We said “Can you build a tower using ALL these cups that the car can’t knock down?”
 She did it, but in a lateral thinking way I didn’t expect!